mchernyavskaya/dkb-url-shortener/README.md

 **NOTE: the service does no redirect to the long URL.
 It just provides it.**

+## OpenAPI description

+The OpenAPI description is provided in [openapi.yaml](src/main/resources/META-INF/openapi.yaml) and can be used to implement or generate the client API.

 ## Application profiles

 There are several profiles: